CLOCK50/Pryce/README.md

 # Pryce #

 An app that notifies the user when a product they are tracking goes below or above a set price threshold.
-The user can add specific products, or track entire categories likes Laptops for example.
+The user can add specific products, or track entire categories like Laptops for example.
+They can monitor price fluctuations and other logistics about the product.

 # Demo #